 Homepage for Heads-Up Computing

 Ever had a love-hate relationship with your smartphone?
 The mobile interaction paradigm has revolutionized how information can be accessed ubiquitously, allowing us to stay connected anytime and anywhere.
-However, the current ‘device-centered’ design of smartphones demands constant physical and sensorial user engagement, where humans need to adapt their body to accommodate the use of computing devices.
+However, the current ‘device-centered’ design of smartphones demands constant physical and sensorial user engagement, where humans need to adapt their bodies to accommodate the use of computing devices.
 We do so unknowingly by adopting an unnatural posture, such as by holding up our smartphones with our hands, and looking down at our screens.
-The eyes-and-hands-busy nature of mobile interactions not only imposes constraints on how we engage with our everyday activities, but undermines our ability to be situationally aware (hence, the “smartphone zombie” phenomenon).
+The eyes-and-hands-busy nature of mobile interactions not only imposes constraints on how we engage with our everyday activities, but undermines our ability to be situationally aware (hence, the “smartphone zombie” or “heads-down” phenomenon).

 Our vision: Heads-Up Computing